Disclaimer

 All Blogposts contain only personal views and are published in an entirely personal capacity.
 However, I do not accept any legal responsibility for the content of any comment unless I have refused to delete the comment following a valid complaint.
 Any complaint must set out the grounds for the deletion of the comment.
 I also reserve the right to delete comments that - in my opinion, are offensive or make unsubstatiated accusations against persons or groups.
 Like the BBC, this Blog is not responsible for the content of external internet sites. (with thanks to Valleys Mam's blog where I nicked most of this from).

-Across September there were 4 Westminster polls released during the month at various times by the major polling agencies.
-Polling average was (figures in brackets show movement from the General Election):-
+released during the month at various times by the major polling agencies.
+Polling average was (figures in brackets show movement from last polling):-

 (Oth consists of other parties, don't know and will not vote)